I need human help to enter verification code (office hours only)

 Mishpacha Family Education

-Family involvement and participation are integral parts of our Beit Sefer Shalom Religious School program.
-They demonstrate that Jewish commitment and involvement do not begin and end with becoming B’nai Mitzvah, but are lifelong endeavors, and that the family is the cornerstone of Jewish living.
+Family involvement and participation are integral parts of our Religious School program.
+This demonstrate that Jewish commitment and involvement are lifelong endeavors, and that the family is the cornerstone of Jewish living.

 Opportunities for families include:

-• Family Learning Programs: parent-child learning days including field trips to the Community Mikvah, Westlawn Cemetery, the Illinois Holocaust Museum, and various hands-on social justice opportunities
+• Family Learning Programs: parent-child learning days including field trips to Westlawn Cemetery, Illinois Holocaust Museum & Education Center, and various hands-on learning opportunities

 • JK-2nd Grade Junior Congregation monthly on Sundays during Religious School

-• Consecration of new students - this year on a Sunday during Religious School
+• Consecration of new students in JK-2nd Grade - this year on a Sunday during Religious School

-• Family holiday celebrations on Sundays, including Chagigat Chanukah and the Purim Carnival
+• Family holiday celebrations on Sundays, including our Chanukah Festival and the Purim Carnival

 Questions?
 Contact lorikramer@sholomchicago.org.